Thin and Unhealthy (“Skinny Fat”) vs Fit and Healthy

-What is the difference between being thin and healthy, and being thin and unhealthy you ask?
+The best way to describe it is to give you a visual example.
 Take a look at these two pictures.
-On the left we have a Victoria’s Secret Model (no jokes), and on the right we have a Nike model.
+On the left we have a Victoria’s Secret Model (true story), and on the right we have a Nike model.

 If it’s not immediately clear to you, these ladies are both thin, but the one on the left has a significantly greater risk for conditions such as heart disease, diabetes, and cancer.